danieladriano/danieladriano.github.io/content/posts/ai-agent-langgraph-llama.md

 ## The conclusion and next steps

 With the latest advances in LLM, AI Agents are getting more power and capabilities.
 In this simple example, we create a node that calls a local Llama 3.1 model with tool call capabilities to handle user requests.
+The complete code is available in my [GitHub account](https://github.com/danieladriano/single-agent).
 In the following steps, we will create a multi-agent chatbot and add memory.
 If you have any doubts, you can reach me through LinkedIn.
 Thanks for reading 😀